universuen/pytrieval/README.md

 ## Usage

-Run following commands in the project root:

-1. `pip install -r requirements.txt`
+Run `pip install -r requirements.txt` from the project root, then run the file `pytrieval/main.py`.
-2. `py -m pytrieval.main`

 ### Setting